xkilian/genDevConfig/README.rst

 This is because the instance is passed as a check_command parameter.
 So DSTEMPLATES that expect different types of instance mapping per DS will not work correctly.
 We have to choose either Option-1, an inelegant multiple instance passed in check_commands, Option-2 split DSTEMPLATEs so that they only use a single instance map passed in the check_command, as is done today, option-3 Same as option-2, but also permit static instance mapping keys specified in the DS.

+* The INI configuration files cannot have duplicate key/values.
+The configObj module will spit an error and bail. :-(

+* Some plugins have not been tested against the actual equipement, consult the design specification to know which ones.
+Feedback and pull requests are welcome.

+* In case of suspected problems, run genDevConfig with loglevel set to debug. genDevConfig -h for syntax.